Charles Deering Memorial Library

 Will there be noise from construction?

 There may be intermittent noise from construction in rooms close to Deering Library.
-Disposable ear plugs will be available at the Information Commons desk.
+Disposable ear plugs are available at the Information Commons desk.

 What is the scope of this renovation?

-The first phase of the renovation will address critical public-facing infrastructure, including the installation of a new elevator and renovated restrooms.
+The first phase of the renovation addresses critical public-facing infrastructure, including the installation of a new elevator and renovated restrooms.
 The second phase will renovate select prominent public spaces: Deering 208, Level 3 lobby, and Eloise W. Martin Reading Room.

 How will this affect Deering Library collections moving forward?

 We are restoring the Eloise W. Martin Reading room to its original furnishings and intent.
-Some portion of the Art collection previously available in the reading room will move to the Oak Grove Library Center.
+Some portion of the Art collection previously available in the reading room has moved to the Oak Grove Library Center.
 Collections in Oak Grove can be requested the same way as any other circulating collection.
-The Asian Languages collection will remain in Deering 101.
+The Asian Languages collection will remain in Deering 213.

 Where can I see updates on the project?